opdsbanasya/devBandhan/README.md

 ## 🌟 Overview

-DevTinder is a professional networking platform inspired by Tinder, designed specifically for developers to connect, collaborate, and grow their careers.
-Unlike traditional dating apps, DevTinder focuses on professional relationships, mentorship, skill sharing, and career opportunities.
+DevBandhan is a professional networking platform inspired by Tinder, designed specifically for developers to connect, collaborate, and grow their careers.
+Unlike traditional dating apps, DevBandhan focuses on professional relationships, mentorship, skill sharing, and career opportunities.

 **Key Objectives:**
 - Connect developers based on skills and interests